This post contains affiliate links. For more information, please read my affiliate disclosure.

 We had to place our huge dining room table at an angle in this room so we could get to the back door and pantry easily.
 A smaller round table would have been a perfect fit for this room, but since this table was a furniture piece we moved here from South Africa, we had to make it work.

 A little hidden and very useful surprise, was a small room off of the dining room, with floor to ceiling shelves.

 I added shelf liners throughout and organized my pantry with finds from the local Dollar Tree.
 I chose red as an accent and used a bunch of plastic bins and baskets for all my smaller pantry items.
 For additional storage, I reused some cardboard boxes that were the perfect size for my shelves.
 I covered these with a fun patterned gift paper (also picked up at Dollar Tree).
-I applied chalk labels to all bins and boxes, and once everything was labeled, my family members could quickly find what they were looking for without involving me.
+I applied chalk labels to all bins and boxes, and once everything was labelled, my family members could quickly find what they were looking for without involving me.
 It’s the small victories that count, right?

 The pantry also had an ugly old orange vinyl floor, which I covered with more modern looking peel and stick vinyl tiles.
 It was a really good match with the parquet floor in the rest of the area and so easy to install.
 You can cut them to size with a utility knife.
 The best part is finding them online and having them delivered right to your door.
 I prefer the Achim brand from Amazon.
 There are 10x planks per box and it will cover 15 square feet.

 This wrapped up the main living areas of the house and it was time to move down the hallway.
 Next on the list – Bedrooms!